jarethholt/teospy/docs/sal.rst

 The basic contents of the modules are as follows:

-* :mod:`sal1` provides a function that calculates each of the coefficients :math:`g_i` in the salinity expansion.
+* :mod:`~teospy.sal1` provides a function that calculates each of the coefficients :math:`g_i` in the salinity expansion.
-* :mod:`sal2` provides thermodynamic properties of seawater that depend only on the salinity, such as dilution and osmotic coefficients.
+* :mod:`~teospy.sal2` provides thermodynamic properties of seawater that depend only on the salinity, such as dilution and osmotic coefficients.
-* :mod:`calsalcoeffs` is a script that is used to calculate the coefficients of the above formula from the original coefficients, which use the square root of salinity.
+* :mod:`~teospy.calsalcoeffs` is a script that is used to calculate the coefficients of the above formula from the original coefficients, which use the square root of salinity.
 It is provided only to document how the coefficients were generated and is not intended to use unless the original coefficients are revised by IAPWS.

 ``sal1``
 --------

-.. automodule:: sal1
+.. automodule:: teospy.sal1
     :members: sal_g_term

 ``sal2``
 --------

-.. automodule:: sal2
+.. automodule:: teospy.sal2
     :members: sal_g, actcoeff, activityw, actpotential, chemcoeff, dilution, liqpot, osmcoeff, salpot, saltenthalpy, saltentropy, saltvolume,
         mixenthalpy, mixentropy, mixvolume, eq_liqpot, eq_enthalpy,